 I had my rivalry series, too.

 High school teams can have pretty intense rivalries.
-During my days at Potosi High, down in the southwest corner of the state, our natural geographic rival was Cassville, about 15 miles along the Mississippi River from us.
+During my days at Potosi High, down in the southwest corner of the state, our natural geographic rival was Cassville, about 15 miles up the Mississippi River from us.
 But we actually had a more emotional rivalry with another team in our league, Bloomington, and only then because they had whipped us pretty handily on the football field and basketball court for years.
 We finally turned that around during my senior year.
 The football team ended a years-long losing streak against the Bluejays by winning by something like 33-18 on our field, and in basketball we triumphed, 59-48, on their floor late in the season, ending their six-year home-court winning streak.
 I watched the football game from the sidelines as an excited spectator, but in the basketball game I was right in the middle of the action, finishing with 18 points.
 The emotion in the locker room was like nothing I’ve felt, before or since.
 It was the school’s first varsity basketball win against them in something like five years, and more often than not the games had been lopsided in their favor.
 Not that night, though.